CookieDoughTwist/Bombardment/README.md

 Arrow Keys | camera pan (when camera unlocked)
 Y | toggle camera lock
 [/] | cycle craft (if you have more than one)
+M | toggle map mode (you can zoom out further but cannot control your craft) H | toggle hit box and range indicators

 ## Infodump
 Some hopefully helpful tips.

+### How to Play
+The goal of the gmae is to destroy all enemy craft.
+This can be accomplished most easily by shooting them with the weapons on your crft.
+Most weapon systems are mounted on the side of your craft and are active by default.
+Weapons will automatically aim and fire when in range.
+Be aware that weapons have nonnegligible turning time.
+The key to this game is planning interceptions and executing favorable encounters.

 ### UI
 * The armor bar is your HP.
 If it goes to 0 your craft explodes.